-- All children receive a PSHE (Personal, Social and Health Education) curriculum to support their development which is tailored to the classes needs. - A range of extra-curricular groups which all children are invited to join. - Lunchtime and playtime support for children to develop skills in play and social interaction - Peer mentors/buddies/playground pals are trained to support fellow students.
+- All children receive a PSHE (Personal, Social and Health Education) curriculum to support their development which is tailored to the classes needs. - A range of extra-curricular groups which all children are invited to join. - Lunchtime and playtime support for children to develop skills in play and social interaction. - Peer mentors/buddies/playground pals are trained to support fellow students. - A range of assessments and activities will be undertaken as needed.